-In this fourth section, the female persona has suffered both physically and mentally at the hands of her self-centred and selfish husband.
-She has lost all her freedom, self –respect and identity as a woman and is reduced to the level of a dwarf.
-She has to work like a caretaker to satisfy his daily needs.
+In this fourth section, the female persona has suffered both physically and mentally at the hands of her self-centered and selfish husband.
+She has lost all her freedom, self –respect, and identity as a woman and is reduced to the level of a dwarf.
+She has to work as a caretaker to satisfy his daily needs.
 She is almost crushed under his unchallenged monstrous ego.

 It was a period of winter in her life.
 For Kamala Das, life has come to a stand-still.
 All her romantic dreams of the marital life are shattered and she faces a complete vacuum in her life.
 There is no space for singing or dancing in her colourless and meaningless life.
 Her life is like an old playhouse filled with impenetrable darkness.
 She is all fed up with the stereotyped and mechanical technique of the love-making of her husband.
 He offers love in fatal dozes which will ultimately kill his wife.